SAP/code-pal-for-abap/pages/how-to-configure.md

 ## How to Configure

-💡 The tool is compatible with the SAP Code Inspector framework (`SCI` / `SCII`) and you can launch it using your own SCI/SCII variant(s).
-Alternatively, you may also use the tool by means of defining Profiles as described bellow.

-⚠️The below documentation is valid for our own `Profile Management Tool` (transaction: `Y_CODE_PAL_PROFILE`) feature only.
+⚠️This documentation describes how to configure the code pal for ABAP attributes using the `Profile Management Tool` feature only.

+💡Alternatively, you can configure them using the SAP Code Inspector variants using the `SCI` transaction.

+Table of Contents:

 - [Code Pal for ABAP](#code-pal-for-abap)
   - [How to Configure](#how-to-configure)